-Sec.
-118. Disqualifications.-The following shall be disqualified from voting:

-- (a) Any person who has been sentenced by final judgment to suffer imprisonment for not less than one year, such disability not having been removed by plenary pardon or granted amnesty: Provided, however, That any person disqualified to vote under this paragraph shall automatically reacquire the right to vote upon expiration of five years after service of sentence. - (b) Any person who has been adjudged by final judgment by competent court or tribunal of having committed any crime involving disloyalty to the duly constituted government such as rebellion, sedition, violation of the anti-subversion and firearms laws, or any crime against national security, unless restored to his full civil and political rights in accordance with law: Provided, That he shall regain his right to vote automatically upon expiration of five years after service of sentence. - (c) Insane or incompetent persons as declared by competent authority.
+- SEC.
+118. Disqualifications.-The following shall be disqualified from voting: - (a) Any person who has been sentenced by final judgment to suffer imprisonment for not less than one year, such disability not having been removed by plenary pardon or granted amnesty: Provided, however, That any person disqualified to vote under this paragraph shall automatically reaquire the right to vote upon expiration of five years after service of sentence. - (b) Any person who has been adjudged by final judgment by competent court or tribunal of having committed any crime involving disloyalty to the duly constituted government such as rebellion, sedition, violation of the antisubversion and firearms laws, or any crime against national security, unless restored to his full civil and political rights in accordance withlaw: Provided, after service of sentence. - (c) Insane or incompetent persons as declared by competent authority.
 (Sec.
-102, 1971 EC; Sec.
-75 1978 EC, as amended) - Sec.
-119. Preparation of the permanent list of voters.- For the preparation of the permanent list of voters in nineteen hundred and ninety-six and every twelve years thereafter, the board of election inspectors referred to in Article XIV hereof of each election precinct shall hold four meetings on the seventh Saturday, seventh Sunday, sixth Saturday and sixth Sunday preceding the date of the regular election to be held.
+102, 1971 BC; Sec.
+75 1978 EC, as amended) - SEC.
+119. Preparation of the permanent list of voters.-For the preparation of the permanent list, of voters in nineteen hundred and ninety-six and every twelve years thereafter, the board of election inspectors referred to in Article XIV herof of each election precinct shall hold four meetings on the seventh Saturday, seventh Sunday, sixth Saturday and sixth Sunday preceding the date of the regular election to be held.
 At these meetings the board shall prepare eight copies of the list of voters of the precinct wherein it shall register the electors applying for registration.
 (Sec.
-100, RA 180, as amended) - Sec.
+100, RA 180, as amended) - SEC.
 120. Preparation of the list before other regular elections.-For the preparation of the list before other regular elections, the board of election inspectors of each election precinct shall meet in the polling place on the seventh and sixth Saturdays before the day of the election.
-At these meeting, the board shall prepare and certify eight copies of the list of voters of the corresponding precinct transferring thereto the names of the voters appearing in the list used in the preceding election and including therein such new qualified voters as may apply for registration, as provided in Section 126 hereof.
+At these meetings, the board shall prepare and certify eight copies of the list of voters of the corresponding precinct transferring thereto the names of the voters appearing in the list used in the preceding election and including therein such new qualified voters as may apply for registration, as provided in Section 126 hereof.
 (Sec.
 101, RA 180, as amended)

-Sec.
+SEC.
 121. Preparation of the list before any special election, plebiscite or referendum.-For the preparation of the list of voters before a special election, plebiscite or referendum, the board of elections inspectors of each election precinct shall hold a meeting in the polling place on the second Saturday following the day of the proclamation calling such election.
 At this meeting the board shall transfer the names of the voters appearing in the list used in the preceding election and enter those of the newly registered voters.
 (Sec.
 102, RA 180, as amended)